sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 In machine learning deployment, it is necessary to note that we don't just deploy the final machine learning algorithm but a complete pipeline that has multiple steps.

-Let's start by looking at the different steps in a ML pipeline before we getting into the topic of reproducibility.
-The first stage involves gathering data from raw data sources, variables are transformed subsequently and relevant features are selected.
-We then train and tune the model, choosing the best model hyperparameters based on an error metric.
+Let's start by looking at the different steps in a ML pipeline before we dive into the topic of reproducibility.
+The first stage involves gathering data from raw data sources, variables are transformed and relevant features are selected subsequently.
+We then train and tune the model, choose the best model hyperparameters based on an error metric.
 At this point, we have a model ready for deployment and integration with other systems in the business.

-It is imperative to ensure that every single stage of the machine learning pipeline we have outlined above produces identical results given the same inputs.
+It is imperative to ensure that every single stage of the machine learning pipeline we have outlined here produces identical results given the same inputs.

 ## Reproducibility during data gathering